 One minute of rocking, some flashing lights, possibly a steering wheel/helm, music, a little honking.
 Worth 50p a go?
-There are three such Kiddie Rocking machines within 200m in Chorlton, all stood silent… Continue reading

 Been enjoying Michael Sandel’s series, Justice – A Citizen’s Guide, on BBC4.
 30 minutes of moral philosophy from Harvard (with perhaps the most multicultural audience this side of a Benetton casting session).
 Sandel himself is the spit of NY mayor Michael Bloomberg.

 1. Jonny Depp as Tonto.
 Or, should a white guy play a Native American?
 By Mark Lawson in The Guardian.

 By Valérie Maugeri, c/o The One, Dubai, now in the living room.
 At what point in their career do artists decide to sell a diffusion range via furniture/lifestyle retailers?
 Is this professional advice given at art school?
 I suspect the Art Group must drop tastefully-designed business cards in Central Saint Martin’s JCRs.